 Vintage V501 Acoustic Dreadnought

-Vintage instruments are strewn across our rundown of the best budget acoustic guitars, so strummers and fingerpickers will be pleased to see the introduction of two new models: the V501 Dreadnought and VEC501 Electro-Acoustic Cutaway Dreadnought.
+Vintage instruments are strewn across our rundown of the best budget acoustic guitars, so strummers and fingerpickers will be pleased to see the introduction of two new acoustic guitars: the V501 Dreadnought and VEC501 Electro-Acoustic Cutaway Dreadnought.

 The V501 offers a classic combination of solid Sitka spruce top with mahogany back and sides, plus a maple bound rosewood fingerboard on mahogany neck.

 Elsewhere, a rosewood bridge with Graph Tech NuBone saddle promises “perfect” intonation, while a herringbone/abalone soundhole rosette complements the three available satin finishes: Natural, Tobacco Sunburst and Burgundy Burst.

 A solid mahogany-topped model, the V501MH, is also available, in a satin mahogany finish.

 While the VEC501 mirrors the V501 in construction, hardware and tone woods, it offers a lower bout cutaway for increased upper-fret access and, crucially, boasts a Fishman Sonicore undersaddle pickup and Isys+ preamp with 1/4” and USB outputs for direct connection to computers.